 Including Special Administrative Regions Hong Kong and Macau

-We rely on several different sources in our assessment regarding what countries to put on our Export Deny List.
+We rely on several different sources in our assessment regarding what countries to put on our no sale list.

 European Union (EU)

 The European Union’s Restrictive measures (sanctions) in force presents a list of countries for which the EU requires restrictive measures in economic or financial relations.
-All countries with an arms embargo or "ban on exports of equipment for internal repression" are put on our Export Deny List.
+All countries with an arms embargo or "ban on exports of equipment for internal repression" are put on our no sale list.

 EU list updated April 2021 based on ISP

 United Nations Security Council (UN)

 The UN Security Council imposes sanctions and/or more targeted measures such as arms embargoes, travel bans, financial or diplomatic restrictions.
-All countries with UN arms embargoes are put on our Export Deny List.
+All countries with UN arms embargoes are put on our no sale list.

 UN list updated April 2021 based on ISP

 Freedom House is an independent watchdog organization that speaks out against the main threats to democracy and empowers citizens to exercise their fundamental rights.
 Freedom House produces a yearly report called Freedom on the Net (September, 2021), which evaluates the degree of internet freedom around the world based on barriers to access, limits on content, and violations of user rights.
-All countries with a score of 15 or less in the “Violations of User Rights” category in this study are added to our Export Deny List.
+All countries with a score of 15 or less in the “Violations of User Rights” category in this study are added to our no sale list.
 The numbers appearing in the Freedom House column of our Deny List is the “Violations of User Rights” score for each respective country.

 The Worldwide Governance Indicators (WGI)